2019/2020 Competency-Based Task/Competency List for Radiologic Technology II (8376/36 weeks)

 - Identify pediatric immobilization techniques designed to reduce radiation exposure.

-- Demonstrate taking a radiologic patient’s vital signs.
+- Measure a radiologic patient’s vital signs.

 - Examine safeguards to address the risk factors associated with oxygen therapy in medical imaging.